1st Maine Cavalry Regiment: The afternoon

 At this point, Jackson rode to rally his men finding his old brigade coming up to reinforce the line.
 The Stonewall Brigade, inspired by their leader, attacked the Union troops, and drove them back.
 By this point, Banks' attack was spent and its initial success was unsupported.
 The Stonewall Brigade drove them back, but soon found themselves alone and unsupported.
 Banks's line reformed and counterattacked.
 Although driven back, the Stonewall Brigade's attack had bought enough time for Jackson to reform and send A.P Hill's arriving command into line.
 Jackson advanced and immediately overwhelmed Union right which collapsed.
-The Union left began to waver at the right flank's collapse and finally broke from BGEN Isaac R. Trimble's brigade's charge.
+The Union left began to waver at the right flank's collapse and finally broke from Brig.
+Gen. Isaac R. Trimble's brigade's charge.

 Throughout the late afternoon and early evening, the 1st Maine remained on the extreme left flank finding "that this passive service, this being merely interested spectators, this waiting in expectancy of being called into action, [a] much harder experience, and more trying than would have been active participation, no old soldier will question for a moment."
 Again, for seven of the companies, this was the first real battle that they had been in.
 The occasional artillery shells that came in their direction had ceased once the infantry divisions swept back and forth across the field.